We Help Our Clients Reach Spousal Support Solutions

 - Any other factor relating to the economic circumstances of the spouses

 The amount of an alimony award and the length of time it will last are completely within the discretion of the court.
-The amount of alimony awards vary greatly; there is no formula which determines the amount.
+The amount of alimony awards vary greatly; there is no formula that determines the amount.
 Generally, the court considers the financial needs of the dependent spouse and the supporting spouse’s ability to pay the alimony.
+Our family law attorney at Daphne Edwards Divorce & Family Law, PC, can help.